whatever is true

 • consistently working to align your life to the natural laws of relationships that God designed in order for things to run smoothly - just like he created laws of physics for things to run smoothly.
 If you try to break the laws of physics (for example: by jumping off a tall building in an effort to defy the law of gravity), you will get hurt.
 Likewise, you will get hurt when you try to defy the natural laws of relationships that God designed (the law of sowing and reaping, for example)

-• It’s not right to show favor to the wicked (Proverbs 26:8 says “Like tying a stone in a sling is the giving of honor to a fool)
+• not showing favor to the wicked (Proverbs 26:8 says “Like tying a stone in a sling is the giving of honor to a fool”)

-• It’s not right to try to get someone to have a happy marriage when they clearly aren’t interested in doing what it takes to have a happy marriage
+• not trying to get someone to have a happy marriage when they clearly aren’t interested in doing what it takes to have a happy marriage

 These are hard truths that don’t give out the warm-and-fuzzies.